Elizabeth Woodville: Fiction

-Edward IV's love for his wife is celebrated in sonnet 75 of Philip Sidney's Astrophel and Stella. (written by 1586, first pub.
-1591).
+Edward IV's love for his wife is celebrated in sonnet 75 of Philip Sidney's Astrophel and Stella, written in 1586 and first published in 1591.

 She appears in two of Shakespeare's plays: Henry VI Part 3 (written by 1592), in which she is a fairly minor character, and Richard III (written approx. 1592), where she has a central role.
 Shakespeare portrays Elizabeth as a proud and alluring woman in Henry VI Part 3.
 By Richard III, she is careworn from having to defend herself against detractors in the court, including her titular brother-in-law, Richard.
 She spends much of the play bemoaning her fate as family members and supporters of her are killed, including her two young sons.
 She is one of Richard's cleverest opponents and among the few who see through him from the beginning, though she is mostly powerless to stop him once he murders her allies in the court.
 Although most modern editions of Henry VI Part 3 and Richard III call her "Queen Elizabeth" in the stage directions, the original Shakespearean Folio never actually refer to her by name, instead calling her first "Lady Grey" and later simply "Queen".

 Novels that feature Elizabeth Woodville as a character include: